osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 #### 404

-IdentityProvider or tenant not found.
+Identity provider or tenant not found.

 #### 500